ahmetsenturk/masters-thesis/content/evaluation.typ

     td[Free text],

     bottomrule,
  ),
   caption: [User study questionnaire.],
-  kind: table,                   // so it appears under “List of Tables” ) <interview-questions>
+  kind: table,                   // so it appears under "List of Tables" ) <interview-questions>

-#pagebreak()
+\
+Quantitative measures included perceived coverage of dimensions, ease of understanding, alignment with selected preferences, and overall satisfaction.
+Log data provided configuration time and interaction effort.

 == Objectives
-#TODO[
-  Derive concrete objectives / hypotheses for this evaluation from the general ones in the introduction.
-]
 The interview study set out to test a single overarching claim:

 #text("Does enabling students to customize feedback via preference settings result in feedback that is perceived as higher quality, more aligned with their expectations, and more personally useful?", style: "italic")